bkhsoftware/MOWED/docs/planning/phase-4-todo-list.md

 - [ ] Implement a map-based interface for habitat visualization
 - [ ] Design a biodiversity monitoring dashboard
 - [ ] Develop a stakeholder engagement and reporting interface
+- [ ] Create a funding allocation and budget management tool
+- [ ] Implement a conservation project timeline and milestone tracker
+- [ ] Design a volunteer and citizen scientist management interface
+- [ ] Develop a data collection and field survey input system

 ### Optimization Logic
 - [ ] Develop algorithm for optimal resource allocation in conservation efforts
 - [ ] Implement species population dynamics models
 - [ ] Create a multi-objective optimization for balancing conservation and human activities
+- [ ] Develop habitat corridor design optimization algorithm
+- [ ] Implement invasive species management optimization
+- [ ] Create a genetic diversity preservation model
+- [ ] Develop a sustainable resource use optimization for local communities
+- [ ] Implement a conservation triage algorithm for prioritizing efforts

 ### Data Visualization
 - [ ] Design interactive maps showing biodiversity hotspots and conservation areas
 - [ ] Implement time-series charts for species population trends
 - [ ] Create a network graph for visualizing ecosystem interactions
+- [ ] Develop 3D terrain visualizations with layered ecological data
+- [ ] Implement Sankey diagrams for resource flow in ecosystems
+- [ ] Create heat maps for human-wildlife conflict zones
+- [ ] Design interactive food web visualizations
+- [ ] Implement augmented reality visualizations for field data collection

 ### Advanced Features
 - [ ] Develop a machine learning model for predicting ecosystem health
 - [ ] Implement a climate change impact simulation on biodiversity
 - [ ] Create a virtual reality tool for immersive ecosystem exploration
+- [ ] Develop an AI-powered species identification system from field photos
+- [ ] Implement a blockchain-based system for transparent conservation fund tracking
+- [ ] Create a gamification system for citizen science engagement
+- [ ] Develop an automated satellite imagery analysis for habitat change detection
+- [ ] Implement an early warning system for ecological threats

 ### Testing
 - [ ] Write unit tests for all optimization functions
 - [ ] Develop integration tests for the entire module
 - [ ] Perform usability testing with conservation experts
+- [ ] Conduct field testing of data collection and visualization tools
+- [ ] Perform stress testing with large-scale ecosystem data
+- [ ] Implement automated tests for data integrity and consistency
+- [ ] Conduct cross-platform testing for mobile and tablet devices
+- [ ] Perform security testing for sensitive ecological data

 ### Documentation
 - [ ] Write user guide for the Environmental Conservation module
 - [ ] Document the optimization algorithms and their ecological implications
+- [ ] Create case studies demonstrating successful use of the module in conservation projects
+- [ ] Develop quick-start guides for different user roles (e.g., scientists, park managers, policymakers)
+- [ ] Write technical documentation for integrating with external ecological databases
+- [ ] Create video tutorials for key features and workflows
+- [ ] Develop a guide on interpreting and using the module's outputs for conservation decision-making
+- [ ] Write a white paper on the module's approach to balancing conservation and sustainable development

+### Collaboration and Integration
+- [ ] Implement data sharing capabilities with other conservation organizations
+- [ ] Develop APIs for integration with existing wildlife tracking systems
+- [ ] Create partnerships with satellite imagery providers for up-to-date habitat data
+- [ ] Implement integration with climate data sources for long-term planning
+- [ ] Develop collaborations with universities for ongoing ecological research
+- [ ] Create a system for sharing success stories and best practices among users
+- [ ] Implement integration with funding platforms for streamlined grant applications
+- [ ] Develop partnerships with eco-tourism operators for sustainable wildlife viewing

+### Ethical Considerations and Compliance
+- [ ] Develop guidelines for responsible use of sensitive species location data
+- [ ] Implement privacy controls for local community and stakeholder information
+- [ ] Create a system for obtaining and managing informed consent for data collection
+- [ ] Develop compliance checks for local and international conservation laws
+- [ ] Implement ethical AI use guidelines in predictive models
+- [ ] Create a framework for fair and equitable benefit-sharing with local communities
+- [ ] Develop transparency reports for conservation fund usage
+- [ ] Implement accessibility features for users with disabilities

 ## 2. Urban Planning Module
 ### UI Development